idatsy/sol-anon/README.md

 # Sol-Anon: Secure On-Chain Messaging for Solana
+> The latest documentation for this project is available at [https://idatsy.github.io/sol-anon/](https://idatsy.github.io/sol-anon/)

 Sol-Anon is an on-chain inbox program built on Solana.
 It leverages the spam commonly occuring on the network by providing a whitelist mechanism for trusted senders.
 Non-whitelisted (spammers) subsidise the rent costs for whitelisted users by creating slots for them.
 Whitelisted users can then use these slots to store messages.